 Overcoming this barrier: The stakes may actually be higher for younger people if tragedy strikes.
-Use the example of the Terri Schiavo case (a young person who had a tragic accident and left in a persistent vegetative state with no directives) as a trigger to enlighten the discussion.
+Use the example of the Terri Schiavo case (a young person who had a tragic accident and was left in a persistent vegetative state with no directives) as a trigger to enlighten the discussion.
 Ask, "What would you want if you were in a similar situation?"

-See the Implementation Tools and Resources Table for resources on Advance Care Planning.
+See the Implementation Tools and Resources Tables for resources on advance care planning.